Thursday, 10 October 2024

 “Ana!
 Ana, come on!
 Are you up yet?
 I have to leave for work in ten minutes so if you want a ride…”

 “I don’t need a ride.
-I’m going into Copenhagen, I’ll get the train.”
+I’m going into Copenhagen, I’ll take the train.”

 “Copenhagen?
 I thought you were working with Lea in the shop today?”